Audi A1 Sportback review

 The Audi A1 Sportback is a more practical five-door version of the A1 supermini, designed to take on the MINI Clubman

-Boasting a classy and beautifully appointed interior, plus a line-up of eager and efficient engines, the entry-level Audi is a hugely desirable model for buyers looking to downsize from the likes of the larger A3 and A4.
-Prices for the Sportback start at £14,735, with a variety of TDI diesel and TFSI engines available.
-Trim levels consist of SE, Sport, S-Line, S-Line Style Edition and Black Edition.
+All models get an upmarket interior with premium materials, as well as a 6.5-inch display and three-spoke sports steering wheel.
+The entry-level Audi is a hugely desirable model for buyers looking to downsize from the likes of the larger A3 or A4.
+The Sportback commands a premium of around £600, with a variety of TDI diesel and TFSI engines available.
+Trim levels consist of SE, Sport and S line, with the range culminating in the super-quick S1 Sportback.

 The Audi A1 Sportback remains a small car with limited practicality, but an extra set of rear doors adds another string to its bow.
 It also makes it a feasible option for families with small children.
 It features a wide range of diesel and petrol engines, all turbocharged and with stop start.
 Audi expects the A1 Sportback to make up two-thirds of A1 sales.